-Central U.S. braces for dangerous blast of winds amid record-warmth
+Central U.S. braces for dangerous blast of winds amid record warmth

 These wind warnings could certainly be extended northeast Wednesday night, as well.
 Gusts of 50 to 60 mph may continue into the Great Lakes and ultimately Canada.

-High winds combined with extremely dry conditions will create a top-tier fire threat in the Southern and Central Plains, with the Weather Service calling for “a volatile fire weather day” on Wednesday.
+High winds combined with extremely dry conditions will create a top-tier fire threat in the Southern and Central Plains, with the Weather Service calling for “a volatile fire weather day” Wednesday.

 The Weather Service has declared “extremely critical” fire weather in the Texas and Oklahoma panhandles and over large portions of western Kansas.
 Sustained winds may approach 45 mph in these areas, with gusts near and past 70 mph possible.